 Senior Lecturer in Microbial Biochemistry, University of Kent

-School of Biosciences, University of Kent, Kent
+School of Biosciences, University of Kent, Kent.

 Overview: We are interested in how stresses encountered during infection can impact upon the efficacy of antibiotics against drug-resistant bacterial pathogens.
 We have a particular interest in how respiration affects antibiotic toxicity.

-Target: Mainly Gram-negative (pathogenic E. coli & Salmonella), but also a little work on Gram-positives (MRSA).
+Specific targets: Mainly Gram-negative (pathogenic E. coli & Salmonella), but also a little work on Gram-positives (MRSA).

 Expertise required: Animal models, drug libraries, functional annotation of genomes, downstream identification of active compounds.

-Expertise offered: Antibiotic susceptibility testing, respiratory assays via oxygen electrode, antibiotic uptake assays (LCMS), bacterial genome editing (e.g. lambda red in E. coli), proteomics, Purification of membrane proteins and ABC transporter assays.
+Expertise offered: Antibiotic susceptibility testing, respiratory assays via oxygen electrode, antibiotic uptake assays (LCMS), bacterial genome editing (e.g. lambda red in E. coli), proteomics, purification of membrane proteins and ABC transporter assays.

-Issues: Animal models, drug libraries, functional annotation of genomes, downstream identification of active compounds.
+Bottlenecks: Animal models, drug libraries, functional annotation of genomes, downstream identification of active compounds.

-Keywords: E. coli, Antibiotic resistance, Respiration, Nitric oxide
+Keywords: E. coli, antibiotic resistance, respiration, nitric oxide.

 Dr William Snelling